stijn-dejongh/lovecraft_public_domain/raw_converts/hy.md

   Of the progress of time we kept no record, for time had become to us the merest illusion.
 I know only that there must have been something very singular involved, since we came at length to marvel why we did not grow old.
-Our discourse was unholy, and always hideously ambitious&mdash;no god or daemon could have aspired to discoveries and conquests like those which we planned in whispers.
+Our discourse was unholy, and always hideously ambitious--no god or daemon could have aspired to discoveries and conquests like those which we planned in whispers.
 I shiver as I speak of them, and dare not be explicit; though I will say that my friend once wrote on paper a wish which he dared not utter with his tongue, and which made me burn the paper and look affrightedly out of the window at the spangled night sky.
-I will hint&mdash;only hint&mdash;that he had designs which involved the rulership of the visible universe and more; designs whereby the earth and the stars would move at his command, and the destinies of all living things be his.
-I affirm&mdash;I swear&mdash;that I had no share in these extreme aspirations.
+I will hint--only hint--that he had designs which involved the rulership of the visible universe and more; designs whereby the earth and the stars would move at his command, and the destinies of all living things be his.
+I affirm--I swear--that I had no share in these extreme aspirations.
 Anything my friend may have said or written to the contrary must be erroneous, for I am no man of strength to risk the unmentionable warfare in unmentionable spheres by which alone one might achieve success.